Holly Madison Bio: In Her Own Words – Video Exclusive, News, Photos

 In 2005, television producer Kevin Burns approached Heffner about creating a show focused on Heffner’s day-to-day life in the mansion.
 After a pilot episode titled, ‘Heff’s World,’ the show refocused on the women at the mansion, shifting perspective to his girlfriends.
 Madison was promoted from one of seven girls to the top three of the series, starring on-camera alongside Bridget Marquardt and Kendra Wilkinson.
 Madison quickly became Heffner’s top girl, the only one of the women allowed to share a bedroom with him.

 The Girls Next Door, while documenting the life of the three women, especially as they pertain to the various events around Playboy and the mansion, also showed Madison exploring other opportunities within the company.
-During the first five seasons, she went from being featured on covers with her fellow stars, to working on the production side of the magazine, climbing the ladder from intern to junior photo editor.
-Madison also helped design the 2007, 2008 and 2009 Girls Next Door Calendars.
+During the first five seasons, she went from being featured on covers with her fellow stars to working on the production side of the magazine, climbing the ladder from intern to junior photo editor.
+Madison also helped design 2007, 2008 and 2009 Girls Next Door Calendars.

-In season six, the following her break up with Heffner in 2008, she stopped working at the company altogether by February 2009.
+In season six, following her break up with Heffner in 2008, she stopped working at the company altogether by February 2009.
 Though the real reason for the break-up remains unclear, Madison later confessed that filming for The Girls Next Door continued after the relationship ended, prolonging her time in the Mansion.
-The show eventually wrapped it’s the sixth season in 2010 and Madison moved out after a seven-year relationship with Heffner.
+The show eventually wrapped its sixth season in 2010 and Madison moved out after a seven-year relationship with Heffner.

 HOLLY MADISON BIO: LAS VEGAS, DANCING WITH THE STARS & HOLLY’S WORLD